 - Celebrate Golden Anniversary [50-years] with my spouse.

 - On death, be cremated.
-All ash to the wind and none kept.
-No mementos, sculpture, building, or honors named after me.
+All ash to the wind and none retained.
+No mementos, statues, buildings, or any honors named after me.
 To be gifted with ‘Passage’ – having lived, to pass, be forgotten, and unknown.

 - The Old Guardian: God, Force, Universe, or Whatever the heck we worship and adore up there started us all out with a quiver full of arrows.
 At twilight, I’d like to look back at life and say, ‘See, Old Friend, we took every shot: every single one of them – the good, the naïve, the bold, the stupid – every one, even when it got us in trouble.
 Every shot was taken, none was wasted.’ — Dili’s Memoirs, Closure